usmanr149/urmlblog/_posts/2020-3-3-knn-classifier.md

 ![_config.yml]({{ site.baseurl }}/images/knn.png)

 The bright in the image above indicate test images that are very similar to a variety of training images based on a simple Euclidean distance.
 This would also imply that the image classification for the images with bright rows will not be very reliable.

 Similarly for bright columns, the training images would be very similar to all images in the test set based on simple Euclidean distance.

 ### Using One Loop to Calculate Distances

-We can use some numpy magic to reduce to calculate the distance matrix with just one loop
+We can use some numpy magic to calculate the distance matrix with just one loop

 ```python
 num_test = X.shape[0]